 Stucco – a plaster mix of lime, gypsum and marble dust perfect for fine work – was developed by the ancient Romans to decorate ceilings, and was widely used in Europe.
-Influenced by the Italian Renaissance and the subsequent fashion for Baroque style, decorative plasterwork was employed to spectacular effect on the ceilings of some of Britain’s grandest houses. there is a wealth of original plasterwork still existent on the Estate
+Influenced by the Italian Renaissance and the subsequent fashion for Baroque style(see below), Decorative plasterwork was employed to spectacular effect on the ceilings of some of Britain’s grandest houses. there is a wealth of original plasterwork still existent on the Estate

 The subject of decorative plaster is really a tale of two plasters – two plasters that are often confused as one, both having the same appearance but each having very different qualities.

 The first, the one plaster that is usually associated with early decorative work is lime plaster.
 Made from lime putty, lime plaster has wonderful versatility, but its reward is gained at a price, for lime is a deceptively difficult substance to use and its behaviour is often unpredictable.

 The other plaster comes from an easier to use, more popular material, a fine white powder capable of a quick predictable set.
 This is gypsum plaster.
 It is the most common material used today for plain and decorative plasterwork, but prior to cheap mass-produced gypsum plaster in the late 19th century, both gypsum and lime were used for decorative plasterwork, at times combined side by side in one decorative scheme where the two methods and materials complement each other.
 Indeed it is highly unusual to find early decorative plasterwork to be the product of strictly one plaster, and lime plaster was often used with an additive of gypsum to aid the set.